abhinav937/pi-mon/README.md

 # Pi Monitor

 Simple Raspberry Pi monitoring with a lightweight Python HTTP server, systemd, and nginx.
-No heavy frameworks or Docker required.
+No heavy frameworks or Docker required

 ## Overview